dasaderi/WhyNotOpenScience/CONTRIBUTING.md

 ### The survey

-We (Amie and Daniela) are not survey experts so we turned to our network (shout out for awesome Mozilla!) and we got in contact with Abdoul and Paul who helped us figure out some important points to consider when designing a survey.
+We (Amie and Daniela) are not survey experts so we turned to our network and we got in contact with Abdoul Caulibaly at awesome Mozilla, and Bianca Kramer and Jeroen Bosman from 101 Innovations in Scholarly Communication, Librarians Utrecht University.
+They helped us figure out the following important points to consider when designing a survey.
+Thank you guys!

 * __Be neutral__ in the language and throughout the survey.
 A general good rule of thumb is that nothing should suggest that we prefer one type of answer rather than other.
 Doing so will lead the respondent toward answering in the direction he/she considers is good for us.
 This is a tough one for us as we are obviously biased as open science advocates.